Gandhi Smriti Delhi Entry Fee

 By Bus: There are a whole lot of DTC buses connecting the Gandhi Smriti to the rest of the city including, 522, 610A, 544, 181, 620 and 610.

-By Metro: Lok Kalyan Marg metro station, Udyog Bhavan Metro Station and Khan Market Metro stations are the nearest to Gandhi Smriti.
+By Metro: Lok Kalyan Marg metro station and Udyog Bhawan Metro Station on the Yellow line and Khan Market Metro station on the Violet line are the nearest metro stations to Gandhi Smriti.
+These stations are located within a distance of 1 km from the museum.

 By Auto/Cab/Taxi: Delhi is a well connected city when it comes to autos, taxis and cabs.
 One can call Cabs by apps like Uber and Ola and autos with apps like Ola and Jugnoo.
 You can also find them running on the road, easily available for quick travels.